James Arness in ‘Gunsmoke’.

 - On air: 2010-2015

-Based on a short story by Elmore Leonard, "Justified" told the story of one U.S. marshal using his own Wild West style of justice in the town of Harlan, Kentucky.
+Based on a short story by Elmore Leonard, "Justified" tells the story of one U.S. marshal using his own Wild West style of justice in Harlan, Kentucky.
 His unique brand got him into hot water with his higher-ups, as well as the criminals he put away.
-The leads of the show, Timothy Olyphant and Walton Goggins, had a chemistry that was the stuff of legend.
-In fact, Tim Goodman wrote in The Hollywood Reporter that Goggins's "character was supposed to die in the first season, but was portrayed so masterfully" that creator Graham Yost changed his plans.
+The chemistry of the show's leads, Timothy Olyphant and Walton Goggins, was the stuff of legend.
+Goggins' character was supposed to die in the first season, but creator Graham Yost changed his plans after seeing the actor's performance play out.

 #2.
 Deadwood